 - The rash is not yet everywhere but is quickly moving in that direction.
 A fast-spreading rash to other areas of the body likely calls for medical care.

-Nobody likes scaly, dry skin, fungal infections, or allergic reactions.
+A butt rash is the bane of any DUDE’s existence.
 So here’s a crash course on how to care for your nether regions and prevent butt rash in the future:

-Lastly, switch to fragrance-free laundry detergent and consider a fragrance-free body wash as well.
+4. Switch to fragrance-free laundry detergent and consider a fragrance-free body wash as well.
 Remember, “unscented” doesn’t actually mean fragrance-free, and you want the latter.